gullerya/cluster-tasks-service/readme.md

 If all gone smooth, `CTS` will kick in upon the application start and be available for submitting and processing tasks.
 Let's review a simple example of usage.

-###Basic concepts and usage example
+### Basic concepts and usage example

 The world of `CTS` may roughly be separated into two:
-- the __service__ is responsible for its environment setup, ongoing work and maintenance: collecting and registering processors, pulling and handing tasks over, statistics and monitoring, maintenance of finished/dead tasks, statistics etc.
+- the __service__ is responsible for its environment setup, ongoing work and maintenance: collecting and registering processors, pulling and handing tasks over, statistics and monitoring, maintenance of finished/dead tasks etc.
  Service also provides few generic API for the consumer, for example API to enqueue tasks.
  Service import/bootstrapping is a __one-time__ effort per application.
-- a __processors__, implemented by consumer extending appropriate base abstract classes, are the actual tasks processor with custom business logic, almost completely transparent to the framework.
+- a __processors__, implemented by library consumer and extending appropriate base abstract class, are an actual tasks processors with custom business logic, almost completely transparent to the framework.
- In opposite to service, it is likely that there will be many __processors__ (CPTs) in your application, each handling specific use-case.
+ It is likely, that there will be many __processors__ (CPTs) in your application, each handling specific use-case.
  Adding processors is an ongoing effort, aligned with the application evolution.

 In order to obtain the __service__, wire into your Spring eco-system the interface `ClusterTasksService`.
 It is a singleton, so the best practice would be to (auto)wire it as a private member of any of your services/components using it.
 Detailed info on __service__'s API available [here](cts-service-api.md).

 Next, you'd like to drop you actual logic for some task processing.
-To do that, you'll need to implement on of the task processor's base classes and expose them as a Spring beans.
+To do that, you'll need to implement one of the task processor's base classes and expose them as a Spring beans.
 Your processor typically would look like this:

 ```
 @Component
 public class HeavyRecalcAsyncCTP extends ClusterTasksProcessorSimple {
 	private static List<Long> numbers;      //  caution, statics are not thread/scope safe
-	private List<String> strings;           //  caution, CTPs are singletons, so this is not thread/scope sage too
+	private List<String> strings;           //  caution, CTPs are singletons, so this is not thread/scope safe either

 	protected HeavyRecalcAsyncCTP() {
 		super(ClusterTasksDataProviderType.DB, 3);